top of page

 forest_deadfuels2.png

-Fall Slash Event
+Spring Slash Event

 8:30-Noon

 Time to start planning your fuels mitigation efforts leading up to the FSI Community Slash Event.
-Labor Day is a good time to begin your mitigation efforts.

 According to Jefferson County: "MPB (Mountain Pine Beetle) activity is increasing within Jefferson County and along the Front Range.
 Within Jefferson County, MPB is a regulated pest.
 Landowners need to inspect their forests and control MPB whenever it is found.
 Additionally, logs containing live MPB must not be moved until they are debarked or solar treated."